 A lot of people make their 'to do' lists in the mornings.
 Making a comprehensive exit journal is better.
 Before you go home, map out tasks for tomorrow, what's bugging you and what you intend to do about it, conversations you need to have, etc.

 Admitting you are anxious about something helps reduces your anxiety levels – anxiety is a legitimate response to various work situations.
 Writing down worries and proposed actions will help you leave them behind and come back fresh for the fight tomorrow.

 Quickly prioritise it so you can get what's bugging you most out of the way first thing tomorrow…then leave.
 Grab yourself some life/work balance.

 Should have been rule number one really, but it seems so obvious I didn't want to insult you.

 Having incoming emails or anything else popping up on your screen, or your phone beeping with Twitter is just ridiculous.
-Do you really need to know?
-If there's anything especially important, someone will probably ask you face-to-face.
+Do you need to know?
+If there's anything especially noteworthy, someone will probably ask you face-to-face.

 A lot of CEOs live by only replying to the third attempt to email them – I think that's a great rule.
 I only wish I could get away with it myself – maybe one day!